ScottGibb/HC-SR501-Node-Red-Presence-Detector/ReadMe.md

 This flow will turn the lights in the master bedroom on and off dependent on the presence and the time of day.

+### Alexa Integration Issues

+Sadly the [Alexa plugin for Node-red](https://flows.nodered.org/node/node-red-contrib-alexa-remote2-applestrudel) by applesstrudel is not working as expected.
+It seems to be a common issue with the plugin.
+THis meant that I couldnt control my smart bulb in the end.
+However the core logic for this system is there and can be added in the future.

 ## Getting Started

 Hardware wise, you must make sure the HC-SR501 is in Repeatable Trigger Mode and that the delay and sensitivity triggers are set accordingly.